grahmik/grahmik/README.md

 # 👋 Hi, I’m @grahmik AKA Mike Graham

 # 👀 I’m a student at The University of Kansas.
-I am deepy fascinated by coding/scripting, Linux and all things Cyber Security.
+I am deeply fascinated by coding/scripting, Linux and all things Cyber Security.
 # I spend countless hours in my free time learning and improving.
 I am a member of Hack The Box and Pico CTF.
 # My current obsession is Python 3.